web3space/web3t/Interfaces/README.md

 Most heavy code.
 Everything which implements the communication with protocol

-For example, `bitcore`, providers functionality for bitcoin and all his forks
+For example `bitcore` provides functionality for bitcoin and all his forks

 #### 2. Plugins

-Configurations, which can be pluged-in on the fly.
+Configurations which can be pluged-in on the fly.

-Plugins should have corresponding `provider`
+Plugins should have a corresponding `provider`

 ## Interface